Hello dear reader.

 It’s not that I’ve lost my love for blogging or that I’m just kicking back taking it easy.
 If only it were that.
 My time lately has been spent with my mother who is seriously ill.Sometimes life hits you in the head with a brick.
 Don't lose faith.
 Steve Jobs #quoteClick To Tweet

-Mom has been living with diabetes for over ten years, only this year it has finally taken a toll on her overall health.
+Mom has been living with diabetes for over ten years.
+Accept this year it has finally taken a toll on her.
+Her overall health seems to be declining and she’s been in and out of the hospital all year long.

 Back in February, she was having trouble walking and started complaining about pain and discomfort.
 We took her to see her doctor and he found there was no circulation on her left leg.
 The doctor had to perform a bypass on that leg to allow blood to circulate and avoid amputation.